-Criminal Liability: Negligence and Occupational Health
+Criminal Liability: Negligence and Environmental Health

+ASJ Karsten

+Correspondence: Andreas SJ Karsten, Department of Legal Sciences, Office: G205-1, 2nd Floor, Vaal University of Technology, Vanderbijlpark Campus, Andries Potgieter Blvd, Vanderbijlpark, Republic of South Africa, 1939.
+E-mail: jacok@vut.ac.za

 ABSTRACT

-Effluent discharge standards have due to inadequate compliance in the waste water treatment industry, lead to increased levels of health risks in South Africa.
-Case law to enforce individual criminal liability and criminal liability of water treatment entities has not been ruled on by South African Courts.
-The author utilized the Bloemhof Municipality case to illustrate the possible application of criminal action pertaining to negligence in waste water treatment, which has been tested and instituted successfully against both corporate structures and individuals in the Mining Industry.
-South African courts have to give consideration to the prospect of criminal action in the waste water treatment industry to deter sustained effluent discharges in our water resources.
+Lack of compliance to effluent discharge standards in the waste water treatment industry lead to the discharge of poor quality effluents, which caused increased levels of health risks in South Africa.
+No case law exists in South Africa to serve as precedent to enforce the criminal liability of individuals and water treatment entities.
+The author utilized the Bloemhof Municipality case study to illustrate the possible application of criminal action concerning the negligence in waste water treatment, which in turn has been tested and instituted successfully in terms of environmental transgressions against both corporate structures and individuals in the Mining Industry.
+South African courts have to give consideration to the prospect of criminal action in the waste water treatment industry to deter sustained inadequate purification of raw water and inadequate treated effluent discharges in our water resources.

 Keywords: water pollution, effluent discharge, criminal negligence, water borne diseases, waste water treatment plants